 How to carry out a percolation test

-Soakaways are a traditional way of disposing of surface water from buildings remote from a suitable public sewer or watercourse.
+Soakaways are a traditional way of disposing of surface water from buildings that are remote from a suitable public sewer or watercourse.
 A soakaway must have capacity to store immediate run-off from roofs and hard surfaces and the water must then be able to disperse into the surrounding soil quickly enough for the soakaway to be able to cope with the next storm.

 Soakaways are probably the most common form of surface water disposal and are usually suitable for areas less than 100m².
 Soakaways are generally formed from square or circular pits, filled with rubble or lined with dry jointed masonry or perforated concrete ring units.
-Soakaways serving larger areas are generally lined pits, trench type soakaways or constructed from specialist proprietary units.
-It should be expected that a domestic rubble filled soakaway may need to be renewed about every ten years.
+Soakaways serving larger areas are generally lined pits, trench-type soakaways or constructed from specialist proprietary units.
+It should be expected that a domestic, rubble-filled soakaway may need to be renewed about every ten years.

-For soakaways serving areas greater than 25m² reference should be made to BS EN 752-4, or BRE Digest 365 Soakaway design.
+For soakaways serving areas greater than 25m², reference should be made to BS EN 752-4, or BRE Digest 365 Soakaway design.
 BRE Digest 365 is the most commonly used document.

-- an adequate soakaway or some other adequate filtration system, or where that is not reasonably practical
+- an adequate soakaway or some other adequate filtration system or, where that is not reasonably practical,

-- a watercourse, or where that is not reasonably practical
+- a watercourse or, where that is not reasonably practical,

 - an appropriate sewer